 Urine ketone levels

 You can also get test kits that use a drop of blood instead of urine.
-They use a different measuring scale so please always read the packaging carefully before taking any ketone test.
+They use a different measuring scale, so please always read the packaging carefully before taking any ketone test.

 Keto diet and pregnancy

-Conclusion: Is a keto diet good for people with diabetes?
+Final thoughts: Is a keto diet good for people with diabetes?

 - Better blood sugar management

-- Effective weight management
+- Initial weight loss

 - A feeling of fullness (fewer cravings)

-If you feel that a keto diet isn’t working for you after trying it, definitely don’t feel compelled to follow it just because so many people with diabetes recommend it.
-There are many great alternatives.
-I tried following a keto diet for a while but eventually went back to a more traditional medium-carb diet.
-It simply works better for me!
+If you feel that a keto diet isn’t working for you after trying it, definitely don’t feel compelled to follow it just because some people with diabetes recommend it.

 I hope this guide has given you a full view of the ketogenic diet and diabetes.
-At the end of the day, it’s up to you to decide if you want to try it and see if it has any beneficial effects on your blood sugars, body composition, or just how you feel.
+At the end of the day, it’s up to you and your healthcare team to decide if you want to try it and see if it has any beneficial effects on your blood sugars, body composition, or just how you feel.
 If you go for it, a good place to start is with this ketogenic meal plan.
 Good luck!

 My issue with Keto, I only have 1 Kidney, so I need to be careful with the protein, don’t tell me to eat more vegetables, because I only have 2 teeth and it’s hard to eat crispy veg and crunchy fruit like this!
 So I have asked everyone, no one can give me an idea of what to do, can you!
 One Kudney, 2 Teeth a diabetic, high b p , cholesterol and overweight!
 Plus COPD, so telling me to exercise isn’t a good thing right now!